not-lucky/MCA/Stats_Probability_R/notes/1_introduction_to_statistics.md

 ## Statistics

-- Mathematical Science
+- Mathematical Science _ collect, summarize, interpret, and make conclusion on the data.

-- collect, summarize, interpret, and make conclusion on the data.
+- Formal def - collection of tools and tech. _ convert data into meaningful info.
 - Formal definition - It’s a study of collecting organizing and summarizing and presenting data .

 ## Statistic